-- School organisation (inadequate supervision on school premises or other activities arranged by the school e.g. off site visit) - Damaged or faulty equipment (e.g. desks, chairs, IT equipment) - Hazardous substances accident or injury results in the person being taken directly to hospital from the site, being absent from school or referred to a GP

-• The condition of the premises (e.g. flooring, steps)
+- School organisation (inadequate supervision on school premises or other activities arranged by the school e.g. off site visit) - Damaged or faulty equipment (e.g. desks, chairs, IT equipment) - Hazardous substances - The condition of the premises (e.g. flooring, steps)